codeface-io/SwiftObserver/README.md

 titleLength.origin.origin = title
 ```

 Such stand-alone transforms can offer the same preprocessing to multiple observers.
-But since these transforms are distinct `Observable` objects, you must hold them strongly somewhere.
+But since these transforms are distinct `ObservableObject`s, you must hold them strongly somewhere.
 Holding transform chains as dedicated observable objects suits entities like view models that represent transformations of other data.

 ## Use Prebuilt Transforms